CCMS-UCSD/GNPSDocumentation/docs/tutorials/teametaboscape.md

-#EDIT THAT PAGE FOR TEA EXAMPLE
+#EDIT THAT PAGE FOR TEA EXAMPLES
 In this tutorial you will be guided into running MZmine2 for the Feature Based Molecular Network (FBMN) workflow on GNPS to reproduce.

 The main [Feature Based Molecular Networking Workflow documentation can be accessed here] (../featurebasedmolecularnetworking).